Apple Pecan Spring Greens with Maple Dijon Vinaigrette

 - 1 Granny Smith apple, cored and thinly sliced

-- 1/2 cup candied or spiced pecans (see following recipe)
+- 1/2 cup candied pecans (you may enjoy these)

 - 1/3 cup blue cheese, crumbled